GuildEducationInc/aws-jumpcloud/README.md

 ```
 $ python3 setup.py develop
 $ pip3 install -r test-requirements.txt
-$ pycodestyle *.py aws_jumpcloud/
-$ pylint -E *.py aws_jumpcloud/
+$ black *.py aws_jumpcloud/
 ```

 ### Rolling out a new version

-1. Merge any outstanding PRs/commits into the into `master` branch.
-2. Update the version number in [version.py](https://github.com/GuildEducationInc/aws-jumpcloud/blob/master/aws_jumpcloud/version.py) and in the `pip3 install` line of [README.md](https://github.com/GuildEducationInc/aws-jumpcloud/blob/master/README.md).
-Save these changes in `master` also.
+1. Update the version number in [version.py](https://github.com/CirrusMD/aws-jumpcloud/blob/main/aws_jumpcloud/version.py)
-3. [Create a new GitHub release](https://github.com/GuildEducationInc/aws-jumpcloud/releases/new) with a tag that matches the version number (e.g. `1.2.3`).
-Add some release notes to describe what's changed, and publish the release.
-4. Download the `tar.gz` archive from the [releases page](https://github.com/GuildEducationInc/aws-jumpcloud/releases) and calculate the sha256 checksum.
-On macOS, you can use the tool `sha256sum`.
-5. Update the [URL and sha256 checksum in the Homebrew formula](https://github.com/GuildEducationInc/aws-jumpcloud/blob/master/HomebrewFormula/aws-jumpcloud.rb#L6-L7) and save that to the `master` branch.
-6. On macOS, run `brew update && brew upgrade` to confirm that the Homebrew formula was saved correctly.
+2. Create a PR to the `main` branch
+3. Release maintinaer, tag the branch with the corresponding tag for the version ex: ```git tag v2.1.8```.
+Homebrew will automatically update after that.

 ## Contributing

 aws-jumpcloud is open-source and licensed under the [MIT License](LICENSE).

-Use the project's [GitHub Issues feature](https://github.com/GuildEducationInc/aws-jumpcloud/issues) to report bugs and make feature requests.
+Use the project's [GitHub Issues feature](https://github.com/CirrusMD/aws-jumpcloud/issues) to report bugs and make feature requests.

-Even better, if you're able to write code yourself to fix bugs or implement new features, [submit a pull request on GitHub](https://github.com/GuildEducationInc/aws-jumpcloud/pulls) which will help us move the software forward much faster.
+Even better, if you're able to write code yourself to fix bugs or implement new features, [submit a pull request on GitHub](https://github.com/CirrusMD/aws-jumpcloud/pulls) which will help us move the software forward much faster.